aayushsh06/Text-to-AI/README.md

 # Brainrot-to-AI
+What is it?
+The "Brainrot AI" app automates the creation of viral-style videos inspired by "brainrot" content on platforms like YouTube and TikTok.
+These videos feature AI-generated voiceovers reading scripts (e.g., Reddit stories) with synchronized captions and randomly selected background visuals.

 Steps to use:
 1. Download all files
 2. Import all neccessary APIs and libraries |.req file coming soon